TristanToye/rails-template/README.md

 ### CircleCi
 Use this for CI with Heroku to ensure all your tests pass before deploying a new version, before merging your latest PRs etc.

-You get one free linux bos to run tests on: https://circleci.com
+You get one free linux box to run tests on: https://circleci.com

 Connect your github account and select the repo to start running tests.